NyuB/INSA_TP_Meta/README.md

 Additionnal options :
 ```
---taboo 5 10 15 ...(as many numbers as desired) #taboo solvers to be tested with the given taboo queue sizes, here 5 10 and 15
+--taboo 5 10 15 ...(as many numbers as desired) # add taboo solvers to the running set with the given taboo queue sizes, here 5 10 and 15
 --genparams sr=0.5 mr=0.75 ps=50 #parameters of the genetic algorithm if choosen, sr : seed rate, mr : mutation rate ps:population size
 ```